Mirasio/Mirasio.github.io/about.md

 I like play on guitar.
 On a guitar I can play song "Wake me up", "Stolen Dance"....(litlle russian songs) And I like play on a piano.
 I can play songs: "Let it be", "Amelie", "Ke Lize"

-My favorite songs: "Stolen Dance"(I advise you to listen), All Imagine Dragons's songs, All Arctic Monkeys's songs, "The Days", "Time Of Our Live", "Feel so Close", "Hey Brother", "Budapest", "Riptide", "Fireproof".
+My favorite songs: All Milky Chanse's songs, All Imagine Dragons's songs, All Arctic Monkeys's songs, "The Days", "Time Of Our Live", "Feel so Close", "Hey Brother", "Budapest", "Riptide", "Fireproof".

 I like to ride a bike around the city.